Barkuto/PADDC/README.md

 Coming Soon™:
 - Monster database to choose from.
 - Tabs to have both a Team A and Team B, possibly also a team C
+- Custom combo menu, not an ugly table